At least three shot when gunfire erupts at Philadelphia Eid event, police say

-At least three people were shot and injured Wednesday at an Eid al-Fitr event in Philadelphia, police said.
+PHILADELPHIA (AP) — At least three people were shot and injured Wednesday at an annual Eid al-Fitr event in Philadelphia, police said.

 The shooting occurred around 2:30 p.m., when police at the scene heard about 30 gun shots, Philadelphia Police Commissioner Kevin Bethel said at a news conference.